 Like any other product, companies conduct thorough research before starting their production of a particular tire.
 Companies study consumers’ tire usage and driving habits to ensure that their products match what users need.

 Companies research to understand the road conditions of the state or country where they plan to market a particular tire.
 They may explore the vehicles that would likely utilize the tire they are about to produce.

-Research is an important stage in the process of making a tire.
+Research is an essential stage in the process of making a tire.
 At this stage, a tire company decides on the feasibility of producing a new tire design.

 Developing & Mixing the Materials

 We might think that rubber and some machinery are all it takes to produce a tire.
-We might need to think again.
-Making a tire involves more than 200 ingredients that play crucial roles in ensuring optimal performance, such as safety, fuel efficiency, and longer tread life.
+But, we might need to think again.
+Making a tire involves more than 200 ingredients that ensure optimal performance, such as safety, fuel efficiency, and longer tread life.

 The components that make up a tire fall into the groups below: